pypa/twine/docs/keyring-support.rst

 For a different repository, replace the URL with the relevant repository URL.
 For example, for Test PyPI, use ``https://test.pypi.org/legacy/``.

-The next time you run ``twine``, it will prompt you for a username and will grab the appropriate password from the keyring.
+The next time you run ``twine``, it will prompt you for a username, and then get the appropriate password from the keyring.

 .. note::